zircleUI/docs/docs/examples/plant.md

 </iframe>

 ::: tip
-'Album' and 'Settings' views are incomplete.
+'*Album*' and '*Settings*' views are incomplete.
 You can fork this example and complete the missing views online.
 :::